Skip to content

 View

-When initializing the SDK RUM Configuration, you can configure enableNativeUserView to enable automatic collection of Native Views, React Native Views since React Native provides extensive libraries to create screen navigation, manual collection is supported by default.
+When initializing the SDK RUM Configuration, you can enable enableNativeUserView to automatically collect Native Views.
+Since React Native Views provide extensive libraries to create screen navigation, manual collection is supported by default.
 You can use the following methods to manually start and stop views.

 Custom View